The National Wildlife Federation recognizes roadsides as vital sanctuaries for pollinators and other wildlife. (Photo: courtesy of NWF)

 HARPER-LORE: It certainly is.
-I watch hawks, all kinds of raptors, sitting on the light standards along highways and signposts just waiting for lunch to materialize down there in the vegetation on the roadside.
+I watched hawks, all kinds of raptors, sitting on the light standards along highways and signposts just waiting for lunch to materialize down there in the vegetation on the roadside.
 Yes, they do well there because there are lots of mice and voles, other small things possible, plus one that actually motivated reduced mowing here in the Midwest, pheasants and other waterfowl, different kinds of ducks will nest in these rights of ways.
 So, it's amazing, when you're screaming by at 55 to 70 miles an hour, what's happening out on that green strip that you probably will never ever imagine.

 CURWOOD: Lady Bird Johnson, first lady during the Lyndon Johnson administration, her signature cause was highway beautification back there in the 60s.
-What kind of impact – what kind of lasting impact – has her work had on roadside habitat and pollinators do you think?
+What kind of impact – what kind of lasting impact – has her work had on roadside pollinators do you think?

 CURWOOD: Bonnie Harper-Lore served in the Federal Highway Administration as a restoration ecologist.
 She is now with the Commission on Minnesota Resources.
 Bonnie, thanks for taking the time with us today.

 HARPER-LORE: You're welcome.
 Thank you for what you do.